 Frequently asked questions

 Mass spec at receiving inspection is the diagnostic test.
 The two molecules differ at the N-terminal residue, AOD9604 carries an N-terminal tyrosine where this native fragment carries phenylalanine, producing a 16-residue molecule with theoretical MW around 1815 Da, while HGH Fragment 176-191 is the unmodified 16-residue sequence at 1799.1 Da theoretical.
-The ~16 Da delta (tyrosine adds one oxygen relative to phenylalanine) is unambiguous on an ESI-MS scan and is the test we recommend for first-time supplier qualification when sourcing either form.
+The ~16 Da delta (tyrosine adds one oxygen relative to phenylalanine) is unambiguous on an ESI-MS scan and can be included when required by the buyer’s written analytical scope.
 Secondary confirmation comes from RP-HPLC retention time, the tyrosine hydroxyl shifts AOD9604 elution relative to the native fragment under typical gradient conditions.
 Either way, never rely on label alone; the released-batch mass must match the ordered form.

 The fragment sequence FLRIVQCRSVEGSCGF contains two cysteines at internal positions 7 and 14.
 Under reducing conditions during synthesis the cysteines remain as free thiols; under oxidative conditions during downstream storage and reconstitution they can pair into an intramolecular disulfide bridge.
 The reduced and oxidised species differ by 2 Da in ESI-MS and elute at distinct RP-HPLC retention times, making the form readily distinguishable at QC.
 Most published research uses the oxidised (disulfide-bridged) form, which is the more stable solid-state species.
 The released-batch COA documents which form the lot represents, which matters operationally for any protocol that specifies one form or the other.